 You can certainly adapt the recipe.
 If you don't like your food to be too hot then don't add as many chilli peppers.
 Alternatively you can just remove the seeds.
 I often do this so the children will eat our meals too and then have a little bowl of freshly sliced chilli peppers on the table so the rest of us can help ourselves.

 You can also add a few vegetables to make it healthier.
 Sliced peppers work well.
-Alternatively you can just stir fry some veggies to serve on the side.
+Or you can just stir fry some veggies to serve on the side.